wpj590246/greasemonkey/README.md

 greasemonkey
 ============

-some js code of greasemokey
+some js code of greasemokey (local edit)